Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 If you have astigmatism, the curve of your eye is slightly imperfect.
 Rays of light entering your eye aren’t focused in one spot on the back of the retina.
 Instead, they’re spread out and don’t quite hit the retina in the right spot.
 Blurry vision results.

-During cataract surgery, doctors don’t fix the front of your eye.
-But they can align toric IOLs to match the curve of your eye.
+During cataract surgery, doctors don’t change the front of your eye to correct astigmatism.
+Instead, they implant a toric lens, which has a unique shape that compensates for the irregular curvature of the cornea.
 The result is crisp, sharp vision.

 How Do Toric Lens Implants Work?